CivicDataLab/new-component/README.md

 export default Button;
 ```

-> This structure might appear odd to you, with an `index.js` that points to a named file.
-I've found this to be an optimal way to set up components; the `index.js` allows you to `import` from the directory (eg. `import Button from 'components/Button'`), while having `Button.js` means that you're never lost in a sea of `index.js` files in your editor.
+> This structure might appear odd to you, with an `index.ts` that points to a named file.
+I've found this to be an optimal way to set up components; the `index.ts` allows you to `import` from the directory (eg. `import Button from 'components/Button'`), while having `Button.tsx` means that you're never lost in a sea of `index.ts` files in your editor.
->
-> This structure is not currently configurable, but I'm happy to consider implementing alternatives!

 <br />